Open: 10am - 12noon

+Café Mosaic has been named after the beautiful mosaic fish sculpture on the side of the Bradbury Centre.
 Mosaics also represent what our Church and the Café mean to many people.
 A collection of people gathered to make a fantastic 'whole' and volunteers from many different backgrounds help us to provide a warm, friendly welcome.

 Tina, Claire and the team would love to welcome you.